 Even if your plane has power, you might have to share a plug with other travelers, and the current draw for a typical CPAP machine is high enough that the plane’s power might be inadequate.
 If you know your airline and airplane, SeatGuru (SmarterTravel’s sister site) lists at-seat power availability.

 A better solution is to avoid the need for electrical power by using a battery pack.
 Packs are available for many CPAP devices, but if you don’t have one and travel a good bit, or if your current device is big and heavy, you might want to consider buying a small travel CPAP machine, with battery, to use on your trips.
-Check out a list of travel CPAP machines at CPAP.com.
+One SmarterTravel staffer with sleep apnea prefers the ResMed AirMini, but you can check out a full list of travel CPAP machines at CPAP.com.

 However it’s powered, make sure your machine has a setting that prevents any sort of beeps or other audio signals.